utzl/MMM-Solarman/README.md

 ## Updating

-To update the module to the latest version, use your terminal to go to your MMM-COVID19-AMPEL module folder and type the following command:
+To update the module to the latest version, use your terminal to go to your MMM-Solarman module folder and type the following command:

 ````
-git pull && npm install
+git pull
 ````